preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/index.rst

 ==================
 When a search has been made in Quick Search, Advanced Search is available through a link at the bottom.
 Advanced search can also be made available using the Search block.

+Below Advanced Search in Omnia up to 6.6 is described.
+For Advanced Search settings in Omnia 6.7 and later, see: :doc:`Advanced Search settings 6.7 </admin-settings/business-group-settings/search/advanced-search/advanced-search-67/index>`

 .. image:: advanced-search-in-quick-new2.png

 Something like this is shown: